 Located above the city of Norton, Virginia, High Knob Recreation Area is best known for its scenic observation tower.
-The original tower that was built in the 1930s was lost to a fire 40 years later.
-The tower was rebuilt, but in 2007, that too was burned down by an arsonist.
+The first original structure located at High Knob, a small log cabin, can be traced back to the 1930s.
+Over the years, various other structures stood atop the mountain.
+A large wooden tower was built in the 1970s and dedicated in 1978 but was later burned by arsonists.
 In 2014, the current (fire-proof!) tower was completed, and it remains one of the area’s biggest draws.
 From the top of the tower, at 4,233 feet in elevation, you can see five different states on a clear day—Virginia, West Virginia, Kentucky, North Carolina, and Tennessee.

-Campers can take a 1.5-mile trail (one-way) to the observation tower, but those visiting for just the view can drive further up the mountain and park closer to the summit.
-(You’ll still have a quarter-mile hike to the tower.)
+Campers can take a 1 mile trail (one-way) to the observation tower, but those visiting for just the view can drive further up the mountain and park closer to the summit.
+(You’ll have an easy stroll to the new tower.)
 In addition to the observation tower, hikers can access an expansive network of trails from the recreation area.
 In fact, the George Washington and Jefferson National Forest has 1,925 miles of trail to explore.
-More realistically, the High Knob Trail is 33 miles long, and it winds through the area through woods and past streams, starting near High Knob.
+For dedicated hikers, here you can access the Chief Benge trail, which is a little more than 20 miles.
 For families, the High Knob Lake Shore Loop is, as its name suggests, a circle around the high-altitude lake that’s about a mile long.

 Who is Going to Love It

 High Knob Recreation Area remains below the radar in this increasingly popular region of Virginia.
 It’s an excellent campsite for those who want to getaway from the crowds and enjoy a mountain experience.
-Those who like water have access to fishing and boating at the mountain lake, while the hike to the High Knob Trail can be a challenge for serious hikers.
+Those who like water have access to fishing, while the hike to the High Knob Trail can be a challenge for serious hikers.
 Shorter trails are also available for families.